 - Some positions may carry high levels of responsibility and may be stressful, particularly at a very senior level, where accountability lies directly with the C&I engineer.
 Similarly, C&I engineers often have to work under pressure, to tight deadlines and within budget.

 - There are far fewer women than men working in C&I engineering, as in the engineering sector in general.
-However, aiming to redress the imbalance are organisations such as WISE.
+However, organisations such as WISE aim to redress the imbalance by promoting women in science, technology and engineering.

-- There is continued growth in sectors such as power generation and renewable energy research, which means there are good opportunities for C&I engineers.
+- Power generation and renewable energy research are growing sectors, which means there are good opportunities for C&I engineers.

 - Positions are available across the UK and opportunities to work overseas are widely available, particularly within the oil and gas industry or with global pharmaceutical and manufacturing companies.